 Context

-The complete process for "FlexNet Server: Use lmgrd as an Alternative to lmadmin" is described in three articles.
+The comprehensive guide for "FlexNet Server - Use Lmgrd as an Alternative to lmadmin" is divided into three sequential articles.

-This second article (2/3) explains how to install the FlexNet server.
+This second installment (2/3) explains how to install the FlexNet server.

 Process